 The toil.job.Job.run() method is the function the user overrides to get work done.
-Here it just logs a message using toil.job.Job.log(), which will be registered in the log output of the leader process of the workflow.
+Here it just returns a message.

+It is also possible to log a message using toil.job.Job.log(), which will be registered in the log output of the leader process of the workflow: